-Please refer to the School's Data Protection Policy and Privacy Notice for further details All records and information, including those relating to any sanction imposed, are a matter of confidence between the School and the Employee.
-In certain limited circumstances this information may be shared by the School - for example in accordance with Child Protection / Safeguarding Procedures.
+All records and information, including those relating to any sanction imposed, are a matter of confidence between the School and the Employee.
+In certain limited circumstances this information may be shared by the School - for example in accordance with Child Protection / Safeguarding Procedures or in the provision of employment references to prospective employers or in accordance with the duty of disclosure in any relevant legal proceedings.